ResearchObject/ro-crate/docs/1.2-DRAFT/introduction.md

 }
 ```

-This required entity, known as the *RO-Crate Metadata Descriptor*, helps this file self-identify as an RO-Crate Metadata Document, which is conforming to (`conformsTo`) the RO-Crate specification version 1.2-DRAFT.
+This required entity, known as the _RO-Crate Metadata Descriptor_, helps this file self-identify as an _RO-Crate Metadata Document_, which is conforming to (`conformsTo`) the RO-Crate specification version 1.2-DRAFT.

 The descriptor also indicates via the `about` property which entity in the `@graph` array is the _RO-Crate Root Dataset_ -- the starting point of this RO-Crate.